- - - - - - - - - - -

 Clothing Exchange: Open to all GHC students and families, the clothing exchange is set-up to provide our students and their families with free clothing, but we also encourage you to exchange your old clothes or to donate them.
 This exchange is open year round in the 200 building by the Vet Corps office.

 Clubs and Organizations: The Club Coordinating Council (CCC), overseen by the Vice President of the ASGHC Student Government, serves to coordinate the activities, functions, membership, and structure of the college clubs and organizations.
 The CCC consists of representatives from all active student organizations.
 Membership in student clubs and organizations is open, with the exception of the Honor Societies, to all enrolled GHC students.
 Students also have the opportunity and are encouraged to charter and commence a club reflecting their own interests.
-For more information, visit the Student Programs Office (Room 171, 538-4078) in the Hiller Union Building (HUB).
+For more information, visit the Student Life Office (Room 171, 538-4078) in the Hiller Union Building (HUB).

 Counseling: Comprehensive counseling services (HUB, 538-4099) are provided in the areas of academic counseling, career/vocational counseling, and personal counseling.
 Appointments are recommended; however, drop-in hours are available for brief sessions and for students in crisis.

 Disabled Student Services: Services are available for students with disabilities who provide documentation of a disabling condition(s).
 Accommodations, accessibility information, liaison with faculty, campus orientation, medical reserve parking, and community referral are some of the services available.
 (HUB, 538-4068).
-A TTY line (538-4223) is in this office.

 Evaluation Office: Transfer credit evaluations and graduation evaluations are available in the Admissions office (HUB, 538-4030).